Jump to: Links to Full Articles

 Rattlesnake Dick – See Richard Barter

 Charles T. Ray, aka: “Pony” Deal (or Diehl) – A former member of the John Kinney Gang, Diehl joined the Jesse Evans Gang during New Mexico’s Lincoln County War.
-Afterwards, he went to Arizona and joined the Clanton Cowboys.
+Afterward, he went to Arizona and joined the Clanton Cowboys.
 He was sought after by Wyatt Earp during the Earp Vendetta Ride but wasn’t found.
-He claimed to have killed John O’Rourke in 1882, after O’Rourke allegedly killed his friend, Johnny Ringo.

-Joseph Raynolds – After stealing a horse from Captain Jack Crawford, he was captured, convicted, and served eighteen months in prison.
+Joseph Raynolds – After stealing a horse from Captain Jack Crawford, he was captured, convicted, and served 18 months in prison.

 Procopio Real – Outlaw member Vicente Silva’s White Caps Gang in Las Vegas, New Mexico.